mikelou1/mixed-precision-summation/README.md

 | H100 SXM | 2022 | 67      | 989          | 1,979        | 3,958  | 80       | 3.35      |
 | B200     | 2024 | 40      | 2,200        | 4,500        | 9,000  | 192      | 8.00      |

 All throughput values are TFLOPS unless otherwise marked.
-Values gathered from NVIDIA datasheets and the Hopper architecture whitepaper.
+The specific numbers vary by datasheet generation, form factor (SXM vs. PCIe vs. HGX vs. NVL), and whether structured-sparsity throughput is reported alongside dense throughput; the figures above are representative rather than canonical.

 ![Hardware throughput chart](assets/hardware_chart.png)

 Two trends in the table bear directly on the problem.
-First, fp16 tensor-core throughput consistently exceeds fp32 by a factor of roughly $2\times$ and fp64 by $8\times$ within a generation; the cost weights $1:2:8$ used in the metric are taken from this ratio.
+First, fp64 throughput is deliberately segmented well below fp32 and fp16 across all three generations [^segmentation].
+NVIDIA's datacenter SKUs reserve full-rate double-precision for HPC-tier products and price the consumer and AI-tier products with fp64 throughput around an order of magnitude below their fp32 throughput.
+The exact ratios fluctuate by SKU and architecture, but consistently land near $1 : 2 : 8$ for fp16 : fp32 : fp64, which is the ratio adopted as the cost weights in the metric below.
 Second, peak throughput at low precision has grown roughly $15\times$ from A100 to B200, while fp64 has roughly doubled.
 The relative cost of double-precision arithmetic on tensor-core hardware is widening, not narrowing.
 Mixed-precision summation is therefore not an optimization of academic interest.
 It is the only path to using current hardware near its peak.

 ## A Hardware-Aligned Efficiency Metric